HarshaB45/DSAFromScratch/Arrays/Sorting.md

 to be the longest and the top lego has to be the shortest.
 We are trying to ensure that the **bottom section BEFORE the pivot** is always organized in order.
 Pretty easy when it's layed out organized at all times, and you have to insert one lego to keep the order.

+## Selection Sort

+Okay, this one.
+It's very self explanatory as to how it sorts.
+It just drags the minimum to the beginning of the array.
+It's very simple to write the algorithm, and as for the pointer iterations, its just from start to end.

+Pointer iterations -

+0 1 -> n
+1 2 -> n
+n - 1 n -> n